AlexTindlund/devin-remediation-pipeline/README.md

   demo creates them by hand only for reproducibility on camera.
 - **Severity-aware concurrency**: prioritize and rate-limit sessions by finding severity so critical fixes land first.

----

-## Scope note

-The take-home brief scoped this at 2–3 hours and prized a working end-to-end demo over polish.
-This build stays within that spirit: a single Docker command brings up a real, event-driven pipeline that spawns live Devin sessions and reports measured outcomes.
-Everything above the core loop (signature verification, the event trail, the skip-guard) is small, deliberate hardening — not scope creep.